saltyorg/docs/docs/community/support.md

 ## Where to Post

--   For officially supported Saltbox matters, create a thread in [:fontawesome-brands-discord: #support-saltbox](https://discord.com/channels/853755447970758686/1020063740936335451).
+-   For officially supported Saltbox topics, create a thread in [#support-saltbox](https://discord.com/channels/853755447970758686/1020063740936335451).
--   For topics not directly related to Saltbox, create a thread in [:fontawesome-brands-discord: #support-non-saltbox](https://discord.com/channels/853755447970758686/1108457911530819654).
+-   For topics not directly related to Saltbox, create a thread in [#support-non-saltbox](https://discord.com/channels/853755447970758686/1108457911530819654).

     Hardware and home networking considerations typically go here.
-For specific software issues, you are more likely to receive efficient help by contacting the software's support team through their official platform (Discord, forums, GitHub, etc.)
+Specific software issues are more likely to be resolved through their official support platforms and outside Saltbox.

 -   Please avoid posting support requests in other channels.

 ## Sharing Information

+!!! warning "Do not share sensitive information!"

+    Carefully review any output for personal information (domain names, public IP addresses, credentials...) and sanitize it before sharing.

 Always provide detailed context and relevant logs.
 This can include but is not limited to:

-!!! warning "Do not share sensitive information!"

-    Carefully review any output for personal information (such as domain names, IPs, or credentials) and sanitize it before sharing.

 -   Your hosting specifics: